appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 The VESPER Trust Model establishes a structured framework for asserting and verifying the association between a telephone number and the entity authorized to use it.
 This model supports a broad range of communications use cases, from fully attributed business communications with rich identity information to privacy-conscious scenarios that require only verification that the number is in legitimate use by a real validated entity.

-At its core, the model is built on a three-party trust structure:
+At it's core, the model is built on a trust structure with the following key roles:

-	1. Entities (e.g., individuals or organizations) seeking to assert their right to use a telephone number,
+	1. Entities (e.g., individuals or organizations) seeking to assert their right to use a telephone number and assert claims about themselves or a communications,
 	2. Responsible providers and organizations that are authorized to allocate and assign numbers within a jurisdictional numbering plan,
 	3. Claim Agents that are authorized and recognized for validating and issuing claims about those entities, and
-	3. A Notary Agent that records claim issuance events and ensures transparency and traceability within the ecosystem.
+	4. A Notary Agent that records claim issuance events and ensures transparency and traceability within the ecosystem.

 Participation in this trust model requires a shared set of policies and standards governing how entities are vetted and how claims are created and validated.
 These policies define the requirements for asserting an entity’s identity, the right to use a telephone number, and, where applicable, additional claims and associated attributes (i.e. PASSporT type defined claims, like Rich Call Data).
 Claims are structured representations of verified information, issued by Claim Agents.
 Each claim type is standardized via PASSporT type specifications in the STIR working group, with clearly defined required and optional key-value pairs, ensuring interoperability and consistency across the ecosystem.
 Through this model, VESPER provides a scalable and transparent foundation for building trust in telephone-based communications, with the flexibility to support both fully attributed and privacy-respecting use cases.